macloo/python-beginners/flask/part3_templates/README.md

 ## Example 3: The real power of templates is revealed

 Now you'll see how to write 100 web pages with no actual HTML files.
-Well, except for the two template files you already have.
+Well, except for the three template files you already have.

 We are building on the  [ex2-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex2-app) example app, discussed above.